Pedr0Leite/Pedr0Leite/README.md

 - 👋 Hi, I’m @Pedr0Leite, I'm a ServiceNow Lead Application Developer with a true passion for coding.

-- 👀 I’m interested in JavaScript, NodeJS, React, TypeScript, ServiceNow, Ethical Hacking and Coding in general!
+- 👀 I’m interested in JavaScript, NodeJS, React, TypeScript, NextJS, ServiceNow, Ethical Hacking and Coding in general!
 I also love spending time doing some coding challenges in many platforms such as:
   - HackerRank
   - LeetCode